babelouest/ulfius/README.md

 You can find the `jansson` api documentation at the following address: [Jansson documentation](https://jansson.readthedocs.org/).

-The callback function return value is U_OK on success.
-If the return value is other than U_OK, an error 500 response will be sent to the client.
+The callback function return value is `U_OK` on success.
+If the return value is other than `U_OK`, an error 500 response will be sent to the client.

-In addition with manipulating the raw parameters of the structures, you can use the _u_request and _u_response structures by using specific functions designed to facilitate their use and memory management:
+In addition with manipulating the raw parameters of the structures, you can use the `_u_request` and `_u_response` structures by using specific functions designed to facilitate their use and memory management:

 ```c
 /**